Ircam-WAM/improtech-website/pages/Bios.md

 ---

+#### Giorgos Gargalas
+is working as an audio & visual artist and a creative technician and his main interest is in electroacoustic composition and performance.
+He graduated from the Audio & Visual Arts Department, Ionian University, Corfu, and made his internship at Glasgow Caledonian University as a graduate teaching and research assistant.
+He is currently a post-graduate student at the University of Athens.
+Giorgos won the Greek Beatbox Championship in 2013 and his sound design work for the movie "The Ox" won the "Best sound-design award" at DFK New Wave Festival, West Bengal (2018).

+---

 <img src="../images/genevois.jpg" width="320" style="float:left" hspace="10">
 ####Hugues Genevois
 is a researcher in musical acoustics, within the LAM team, at the Institut Jean le Rond d'Alembert (Sorbonne Université - CNRS).<br>